New York Residency: State, City, and Yonkers

 Questions

-- You are a New York statutory resident for the tax year if you spend 184 or more days in New York and maintain a permanent place of abode there.
-Any part of a day spent in the state generally counts as a full New York day.
+- You are a New York State statutory resident for the tax year if you spend 184 or more days in New York State and maintain a permanent place of abode there.
+Any part of a day spent in New York State generally counts as a full day for the test.

-- What is a permanent place of abode in New York?
+- What is a permanent place of abode in New York State?

-- A dwelling in New York that you maintain for yourself — owned, rented, or with year-round access.
-It's a factual test focused on availability, not how often the place is actually used.
+- A dwelling in New York State that you maintain for yourself — owned, rented, or with year-round access.
+The test is factual and turns on availability, not how often you actually use the place.

 - Does commuting from New Jersey or Connecticut count?

 - Yes.
-Every day you're physically present in New York — including standard workdays in the office — counts as a New York day.
+Every day you're physically present in New York State — including standard workdays in the office — counts as a New York State day.
 Your home state doesn't change that.

 Related guides